 This is also why the few games that have the option to play on a higher display (1080p vs 720p, for example) tend to have more FPS, as there are fewer pixels displayed on the screen for the hardware to worry about.

-In any event, while the PS4 is more powerful, there isn´t a noticeable frame rate difference with the Xbox One due to the aforementioned caps.
-Not to mention that multiplatform releases are made to run at the same frame rate in both consoles.
+In any event, while the PS4 is more powerful, there isn´t a noticeable frame rate difference with the Xbox One due to the aforementioned caps and that multiplatform releases are made to run at the same frame rate in both consoles.

 How many Frames per Second can the Switch display?

 The Switch has another variable to its framerate.
-It can vary depending on if it’s on the dock or in handheld mode.
+It can change depending on if it’s on the dock or in handheld mode.
 In theory.